ELENA-LANG/tutorials/ExpressionTree1/README.md

 It is the last item in the tape, so the interpretation stops and the object at the stack top is returned.

+Creating expression tree
+---

+We could simplify our code if we use Expression class.
+Expression call will automatically generate and evaluate an appropriate tape.

+    // <..>
+    public program()
+    {
+        var loadedMessage := new Message("doSomething[0]");

+        var c := Expression.MessageCall(
+                                loadedMessage,
+                                Expression.Symbol("exprtree1'MyDynamicallyLoadedClass"));

+        c.eval()
+    }

+The output is the same:

+    did something